 Twenty-four year old Natalie Nelson had been suffering from a heart arrhythmia for more than a month.
-Her heart rate would suddenly begin to race out of control and often ended with a trip to the Scripps Memorial Hospital Encinitas emergency room.
+Her heart rate would suddenly begin to race out of control, often resulting in a trip to the Scripps Memorial Hospital Encinitas emergency room.

 “After diagnosis, I just wanted to know how to get back to my normal life,” says Natalie.
-“A nurse practitioner at Encinitas told me about Dr. Thomas Ahern and a procedure he does called catheter ablation.”
+“A nurse practitioner at Encinitas told me about Thomas Ahern, MD, and a procedure he does called catheter ablation."

 Catheter ablation is a non-surgical electrophysiology procedure used to treat certain types of tachycardias.
 By destroying abnormal tissue areas, catheter ablation repairs the heart’s electrical system and returns it to a normal rhythm.

-Catheter ablations are done at Scripps Memorial Hospital La Jolla, Scripps Mercy Hospital and Scripps Encinitas, which began providing the procedure about two years ago.
-Dr. Ahern, works out of Scripps Encinitas and Scripps La Jolla and has performed more than 1,000 of the catheter procedures.
+Catheter ablations are performed at Scripps Memorial Hospital La Jolla, Scripps Mercy Hospital and Scripps Encinitas, which began providing the procedure about two years ago.
+Dr. Ahern works out of Scripps Encinitas and Scripps La Jolla and has performed more than 1,000 catheter procedures.

 Natalie had been taking medication for her tachycardias, but it left her feeling drowsy and unable to get out of bed.
 Since these symptoms affected her daily activities, Dr. Ahern recommended the catheter ablation.

-The procedure is done in either an electrophysiology (EP) lab or a cardiac catheterization lab.
+The procedure is completed in either an electrophysiology (EP) lab or a cardiac catheterization lab.
 It takes between one and six hours and is successful about 98 percent of the time.

 The catheter can be used to sense electrical activity in various areas of the heart and measure how fast these impulses travel.
 The catheter can also be used to deliver tiny electrical impulses to stimulate the heart to beat or contract.
 By doing so, physicians attempt to induce the tachycardia so they can understand more about it and decide how best to treat it.